Vitamin D

 Vitamin D and Breast Cancer

-A new study that was conducted using cell lines and mice indicates an association of vitamin D levels with tumor growth and metastasis in many types of Cancer (including breast cancer).
+A new study that was conducted using cell lines and mice indicates an association of vitamin D levels with tumour growth and metastasis in many types of cancer (including breast cancer).
 The findings of the study were published on March 2 in Endocrinology.
-According to the study, breast cancer patients have a low vitamin D level while developing it.
+According to the study the breast cancer patient have low level of vitamin D while developing it.

-One more research says, calcitriol (the active form of vitamin D) binds to the vitamin D receptors in our body, which regulates many genes.
+One more research says, calcitriol (active form of vitamin D) binds to the vitamin D receptors in our body, which regulates a large number of genes.
 Some of these genes are also associated with cancer cells.
-Even though it has not been proven scientifically, the significance of vitamin D in preventing Cancer cannot be ignored.
+Even though, it has not been proven scientifically, the significance of vitamin D in preventing the cancer cannot be ignored.

 Vitamin D and Pancreatic Cancer

-Pancreatic Cancer is a rare but aggressive disease.
+Pancreatic cancer is a rare but an aggressive disease.
 As per the hypothesis established by University Medical Centre Utrecht (UMCU), vitamin D concentrations and dietary vitamin D intake are linked with subsequent pancreatic cancer risk.
 (5)

-A certain study claims that worldwide, more than 75% of cancer patients (including patients of pancreatic Cancer) have low levels of vitamin D. The study also suggests that people with the lowest vitamin D levels are more likely to be associated with more advanced cancers.
-However, the direction of the association between higher vitamin D levels and lower cancer incidence is still unclear and calls for additional scientific research.
+A certain study claims that worldwide, more than 75% of cancer patients (including patients of pancreatic cancer) have low levels of vitamin D. The study also suggests that people with lowest levels of vitamin D are more likely to be associated with more advanced cancers.
+However, the direction of the association between higher level of vitamin D and lower cancer incidence is still unclear, and calls for additional scientific research.

 Vitamin D and Prostate Cancer

-Prostate cancer is more common in areas with inadequate sun exposure.
-Data from various research on humans suggest that lower vitamin D levels are associated with more aggressive forms of prostate cancer.
-The research also states that men with lower vitamin D levels are more prone to death from prostate cancer or have it spread to other body parts.
+Prostate cancer is more common in areas with an inadequate amount of sun exposure.
+Data from various Research on human suggest that Lower levels of vitamin D are associated with more aggressive forms of prostate cancer.
+The research also states that men with lower vitamin D levels are more prone to death from prostate cancer or have it spread in other body parts.

 Hair Loss due to Vitamin D deficiency

-Directly or indirectly, Vitamin D has a lot to offer to people suffering from hair loss.
-Keratinocyte is understood to be critical for the survival of the hair follicle, and Vitamin D plays a vital role in the proliferation of keratinocytes.
-Thus, it’s very much evident that vitamin D deficiency will harm hair cycling.
+Directly or indirectly, Vitamin D has a lot to offer to the people suffering from hair loss.
+Keratinocyte is understood to be critical for the survival of the hair follicle and Vitamin D plays a vital role in the proliferation of keratinocytes.
+Thus, it’s very much evident that vitamin D deficiency will have an adverse effect on hair cycling.

-In a study on genetic hair loss (androgenetic alopecia), 80 women (suffering from women’s pattern baldness) were found to have low levels of vitamin D and ferritin (a protein that enables cells to store iron).
-The study also concluded that proper supplementation could benefit people in case of genetic hair loss.
+In a study on genetic hair loss (androgenetic alopecia), 80 women (suffering from women pattern baldness) were found to have low levels of vitamin D and ferritin (a protein that enables cells to store iron).
+Study also concluded that proper supplementation could benefit people in case of genetic hair loss.

 Vitamin D Deficiency Treatment

-Surprisingly, among all the nutrient deficiencies, vitamin D is the most underdiagnosed and undertreated worldwide, even after being a widespread phenomenon.
-Vitamin D is essential for overall good health, strong bones, and the functioning of your muscles, brain, lungs & heart, and it ensures that your body can fight infection.
-Any deficiency of such an important nutrient should be noticed and treated before it develops into something incurable, posing a serious threat to one’s life.
+Surprisingly, among all the nutrient deficiency, vitamin D is the most under-diagnosed and under-treated in the world even after being a widespread phenomenon.
+Vitamin D is an essential vitamin for overall good health, strong bones, functioning of your muscles, brain, lungs & heart and ensures that your body is capable of fighting infection.
+Any level of deficiency of such an important nutrient should be noticed and treated before it develops into something incurable posing serious threat to one’s life.

 Vitamin D Deficiency Treatment Guidelines